muchendu221/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the owner of file hello to betty This script creates a new file called hello
 Adds execution permission to the owner of hello
+Add execute permission to owner and group owner and read to all other users